-The draft Airport Plan
+The draft Airport Plan 2015

 The Western Sydney Airport draft Airport Plan PDF: 110608 KB was released for public exhibition on Monday 19 October 2015, along with the draft Environmental Impact Statement (EIS).
 The public exhibition period closed on Friday 18 December 2015.

-The Airports Act 1996 was amended to reflect the unique requirements of the Western Sydney Airport project, including the development of a draft Airport Plan.
-A new draft EIS for the proposed airport has been prepared in accordance with the requirements of the Environment Protection and Biodiversity Conservation Act 1999 and the EIS guidelines.
+The Airports Act 1996 was amended to reflect the unique requirements of the Western Sydney Airport project, including the development of the Airport Plan.
+The EIS for the proposed airport was prepared in accordance with the requirements of the EPBC Act 1999 and the EIS guidelines.